Superior gluteal nerve: Structure

+Sensory

 The superior gluteal nerve also has a cutaneous branch.

 Clinical significance

 Gait

 In normal gait, the small gluteal muscles on the stance side can stabilize the pelvis in the coronal plane.
 Weakness or paralysis of these muscles caused by a damaged superior gluteal nerve can result in a weak abduction in the affected hip joint.
 This gait disturbance is known as Trendelenburg gait.
 In a positive Trendelenburg's sign the pelvis sags toward the normal unsupported side (the swing leg).
 The opposite, when the pelvis is elevated on the swing side, is known as Duchenne limp.
 Bilateral loss of the small gluteal muscles results in a waddling gait.

 Iatrogenic damage

 The superior gluteal nerve may be damaged by intramuscular injections and nephrectomy.